 Step 1.
-A new enrollee goes to the membership sign-up page, sends me $25 via Amazon Payments, and then sends me a separate e-mail specifying what he wants on the front and back of his card.
+A new enrollee goes to the membership sign-up page, sends me $25 via his preferred payment method, and then sends me a separate e-mail specifying what he wants on the front and back of his card.
 Sometimes the design request for the back of the card is simple and/or the enrollee has provided good photos to show exactly what he wants, so I move on to Step 2.
 Often, though, I have to do a bit of photo research, and sometimes I have to write back to the enrollee and say, “I’m pretty sure we can do that, but can you provide a better rear-view photo?”
 And occasionally, depending on the design request, I have to say, “Sorry, we can’t do that — do you have a Plan B?”

 Step 2.
 Once I feel like the new enrollee and I are on the same page regarding his design request, I enter his membership order on a master list that I maintain:

 The list shows all the relevant details of each order, including links to reference photos when needed.
 I keep this list in my Dropbox, where my card designer, Scott M.X.
 Turner, can access it.
 Scott checks the list every so often to see if new orders have come in (or sometimes I’ll e-mail him to let him know that we’ve gotten new orders), and he uses the information on the master list to design each individual card.